Month: June 2021

 There is a broken land where mountain ranges rise like angry tidal waves in turbulent, slow-motion seas, senselessly wrestling in convection.

-Broken people–adapt or die–that is all that can be said.
+adapt or die–that is all that can be said.

 and above; thrown into the wind, birds fly incorrectly and confused

-then tumble from the sky in mid-breath.
+and tumble from the sky in mid-breath.

 tiny fish in the broken river’s warm water quietly dance an intricately choreographed ballet.

-Trees are not trees, . . .
+Trees are not trees . . .

 and the rabbit is not in charge as he would have you believe.